LPRowe/path-finding-visualizer/README.md

 ### Colors

+Grey pixels are obstacles.
+Black pixels are unvisited open spaces.
-Blue means start point, target point, and optimal path.<br>
+Blue pixels mark the start point, target point, and optimal path.<br>
-Orange means visited nodes.<br>
+Orange pixels are visited nodes.<br>
-Green means nodes are currenlty in the queue to be visited.<br>
+Green pixels are nodes that are currenlty in the queue to be visited.<br><br>